benliu07/traffic-ramping/README.md

 I deployed the application via [surge.sh](https://surge.sh/) as it provides a quick deploy in seconds via the command line without needing to commit build artefacts into a dedicated repository.
 Here is the deployed link: [traffic-ramping.sh](https://traffic-ramping.surge.sh/).

+## Compromises due to time constraints

+Stopping the ramp chart from re-rendering when the ramp chart accordion is closed.

+Including Storybook tests for visual regression testing in the future for a production grade application is ideal.

+Adding more support for accessbility features.

 ## Available Scripts

 In the project directory, you can run: